|Nutrition Facts (per serving)|

 Put the sliced onions and garlic in a skillet and sauté on medium heat until onions are caramelized about 20 minutes.

 In a bowl, stir together the tomato purée, stock, vinegar, sugar, thyme, Worcestershire sauce, along with additional salt and pepper if needed.
 Add the mixture to the skillet.

 Pour the onion mixture over the brisket, and place the lid on the slow cooker.
-Cook on high for 5–5-1/2 hours.
+Cook on high for 5 to 5-1/2 hours.